 The Act respecting Industrial-Alliance, Life Insurance Company, as amended by the Act to amend the Act respecting Industrial-Alliance, Life Insurance Company, prohibits the direct or indirect acquisition by any person of 10% or more of the outstanding Common Shares of the Corporation.
-If a person contravenes such restriction on ownership, he or she is prevented from exercising the voting rights attached to any of the Common Shares it holds.
+If a person contravenes such restriction on ownership, they are prevented from exercising the voting rights attached to any of the Common Shares they hold.